 There's no upper limit on the amount of brief meetings to have before the cats are free to roam the house unsupervised.
 With two kittens, the whole process could be over in less than a day.
 Two stubborn adult alpha cats may need several weeks of limited face time before they're ready to be left alone in the same room.

-Phase 5: Settling Into One Big Happy Family
+Phase 5: Settling into One Big Happy Family

-Double-check that the cats have sufficient territory.
+Double-check that the cats each have sufficient territory.
 Rearrange the layout if necessary, to help foster peace and minimize inter-cat bickering.